Gum Disease Causes And Treatment In A Nutshell

 Gingivitis Periodontitis

-Definition Early stage of gum disease; inflammation of gums with no bone loss Advanced stage of gum disease; involves bone loss
+Definition Early stage of gum infection; inflammation of gums with no bone loss Advanced stage of gum infection; involves bone loss

 Cause Plaque buildup around the gumline Untreated gingivitis, leading to bacterial infection in bone and gums